 Using the SIM to Guide Medication-assisted Treatment Implementation

 Fatal drug overdoses are rising at an alarming rate across the United States, due primarily to opioid involvement.
 According to the Centers for Disease Control and Prevention, opioid-related deaths increased by nearly 600% in the two-decade period ending in 2017, when more than 47,000 persons died as a result of opioid overdoses.
 The research literature confirms that, compared to the general population, persons with behavioral health needs are higher healthcare utilizers, experience disproportionately higher rates of illness and premature death, and are at higher risk for substance use disorders and justice system involvement.

-This CoP will identify and propose remedies for barriers to the implementation of medication-assisted treatment (MAT) for participating communities.
-Sites will develop strategic plans to enhance existing approaches for the implementation of MAT, promote the expansion of MAT-focused policies and procedures at other criminal justice system intercept points, and identify methods for measuring system outcomes.
-Each selected site in the CoP will have the opportunity to work in collaboration with subject-matter experts and teams in up to five other sites to share local strategies and solicit feedback.
+This CoP identified and propose remedies for barriers to the implementation of medication-assisted treatment (MAT) for participating communities.
+Sites developed strategic plans to enhance existing approaches for the implementation of MAT, promote the expansion of MAT-focused policies and procedures at other criminal justice system intercept points, and identify methods for measuring system outcomes.
+Each selected site in the CoP had the opportunity to work in collaboration with subject-matter experts and teams in up to five other sites to share local strategies and solicit feedback.

 Improving Recovery Support Services for People with Substance Use Disorders Returning from Jail or Prison